smstuebe/smstuebe.github.io/_posts/2016-10-29-github-issue-checker-azure-function.markdown

 **GetMessage**

 The `GetMessage` generates a praisingly message if the user used the template and a sad one if he probably didn't.
+You can add your on text and thresholds if you want.
 {% highlight c# %}
 static string GetMessage(string userName, double matchingQuote) {